Paku Pakis Ferns

 Inventory, lb : 0

-Paku Pakis is available in early spring.
+Paku Pakis is available year-round.

 Paku Pakis, botanically classified as Diplazium esculentum, is a wild Asian fern belonging to the Athyriaceae family.
 The ferns extend 1 to 1.5 meters in height when mature and are an evergreen plant that thrives in humid, tropical regions.
 Paku Pakis is a term used for foraging young ferns.
 Only the young and tender stems and unfurling fronds are utilized for culinary use as they contain a mild, subtly bitter vegetal flavor that sweetens with heat.
 The ferns are widely used throughout Southeast Asia and East Asia, known as Paku Tanjung, Paku Ikan, Pucuk Paku in Malaysia and Indonesia, Phak Khut in Thailand, Pkau and Pako in the Philippines, Kuwareshida in Japan, Dhekia in Assam, and Linguda in northern India.
 Paku Pakis are not commercially cultivated and are nicknamed nature's organic vegetable, as most fern varieties cannot survive in chemically contaminated areas.
 The wild ferns are also not sprayed with fertilizer or pesticides and grow abundantly in the wild.
 Since the ferns are not commercially produced, they are primarily foraged from wild plants and are sold in local wet markets and select grocers throughout Asia.
 Paku Pakis fronds are utilized for culinary and medicinal use.